Maximum Persistent Betti Numbers of \v{C}ech Complexes: Gluing Vertices

 As illustrated in Figure~\ref{fig:gluing}, it is possible that after substituting $z$ for $x$ and $y$, we have two $p$-simplices with the same $p+1$ vertices, which, by definition, are two copies of the same $p$-simplex.
 By the logic of modulo-$2$ arithmetic, the two copies cancel each other.
-We prove that $\Glue{x}{y}$ is a $p$-cycle. \begin{lemma} Let $\gamma$ be a $p$-cycle and $x \neq y$ two vertices of $\gamma$.
-Then $\Glue{x}{y}$ is a $p$-cycle. \end{lemma} \begin{proof} By construction, $\gamma' = \Glue{x}{y}$ is a $p$-chain, so it suffices to show that every $(p-1)$-simplex belongs to an even number of $p$-simplices in $\gamma'$.
-Before the gluing, every $(p-1)$-simplex, $\sigma$, belongs to an even number of $p$-simplices in $\gamma$, by assumption.
+Substituting a new vertex $z$ for two distinct vertices $x$ and $y$ in a simplicial complex defines a simplicial map, as every simplex is mapped to a simplex in the new complex with $x$ and $y$ replaced by $z$.
+Since the $p$-chain $\Glue{x}{y}$ is nothing but the image of the $p$-cycle $\gamma$ under this simplicial map, $\Glue{x}{y}$ is also a $p$-cycle.
+We state the fact without proof, as it is elementary. \begin{lemma} Let $\gamma$ be a $p$-cycle and $x \neq y$ two vertices of $\gamma$.
+Then $\Glue{x}{y}$ is a $p$-cycle. \end{lemma} Writing $\Star{\gamma}{x}$ and $\Star{\gamma}{y}$ for the $p$-simplices in $\gamma$ that contains $x$ and $y$, respectively, we define